How Does CBD Water Stack Up Against More Traditional Methods?

 Knowing that the customer base isn’t going to change many of its lifestyle habits, it’s a business’s responsibility to evolve its practice to suit its clients’ needs.
 That is why homeopathic companies create blends that accentuate the bioavailability of all the other active ingredients.
 For instance, at Joy Organics we have a CBD Curcumin blend.

 Curcumin is a strong anti-inflammatory.
 Yet, it is almost impossible for our body to absorb on its own.
-That is why we include another anti-inflammatory in the formula, CBD.
-Studies show that CBD has an entourage effect.
-These compounds boost the benefits of phytochemicals they come into contact with.
+That’s why it’s the perfect complement to CBD — research suggests that CBD is part of the entourage effect.
+This is when compounds boost the benefits of other phytochemicals they come into contact with.

 In addition, there are also medium-chain triglycerides in the formula.
 Fats help us absorb nutrients better because it saves them from harsh stomach acids.
 The fat takes the fall and the nutrients get released into the bloodstream.